indeedeng/django-proctor/README.md

 http://django.example.com/?prforceGroups=buttoncolortst2,countryalgotst0
 ```

-The format is simply the test name followed by the bucket value, with all test groups separated by commas.
+The format is simply the test name followed by the bucket value (not the name), with all test groups separated by commas.

 The value of `prforceGroups` is set as a session cookie.
 Your browser will be forced into those groups until your browser is closed.
 You can also set an empty prforceGroups to clear the cookie: